yhanyi/yhanyi/README.md

 <h3 align="center">About</h3>

-- Freshman at the National University of Singapore, studying Computer Science with a second major in Statistics.
+- I'm a freshman at the National University of Singapore, studying Computer Science with a second major in Statistics.
-- I'm interested in ML/AI and quant development, and I'm actively learning more about C++, Pytorch and Tensorflow in my free time.
+- Currently interning at Kabam Robotics over the summer, working on video analytics.
-- Fullstack development (especially front-end) and software engineering are still on the cards as well.
+- I'm interested in ML/AI and quantitative development as well as algorithm theory!

 <h3 align="center">Contact Me</h3>